zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

 words, they can write Services that have the same function names but internally do completely different things but have a similar result.

-In our case we want to create an ``AlbumService`` so first we are going to define an ``AlbumServiceInterface``.
-The task of our Service is to provide us with data of our Albums.
+In our case we want to create an ``BlogService`` so first we are going to define an ``BlogServiceInterface``.
+The task of our Service is to provide us with data of our Blogs.
 For now we are going to focus on the read-only side of things.
-We will define a function that will give us all Albums and we will define a function that will give us a single Album.
+We will define a function that will give us all Blogs and we will define a function that will give us a single Blog.

-Let's start by creating the Interface at ``/module/Album/src/Album/Service/AlbumServiceInterface.php``
+Let's start by creating the Interface at ``/module/Blog/src/Blog/Service/BlogServiceInterface.php``

 .. code-block:: php
    :linenos:

     <?php
-    // Filename: /module/Album/src/Album/Service/AlbumServiceInterface.php
+    // Filename: /module/Blog/src/Blog/Service/BlogServiceInterface.php
-    namespace Album\Service;
+    namespace Blog\Service;

-    interface AlbumServiceInterface
+    interface BlogServiceInterface
     {
         /**
-         * Should return a set of all albums that we can iterate over.
+         * Should return a set of all blogs that we can iterate over.
 Single entries of the array or \Traversable object
-         * should be of type \Album\Model\Album
+         * should be of type \Blog\Model\Blog
          *
          * @return array|\Traversable
          */
-        public function findAllAlbums();
+        public function findAllBlogs();

         /**
-         * Should return a single album
+         * Should return a single blog
          *
-         * @param  int $id Identifier of the Album that should be returned
+         * @param  int $id Identifier of the Blog that should be returned
-         * @return \Album\Model\Album
+         * @return \Blog\Model\Blog
          */
-        public function findAlbum($id);
+        public function findBlog($id);
     }

 As you can see we define two functions.
-The first being ``findAllAlbums()`` that is supposed to return all Albums and the second one being ``findAlbum($id)`` that is supposed to return the Album matching the given identifier ``$id``.
+The first being ``findAllBlogs()`` that is supposed to return all Blogs and the second one being ``findBlog($id)`` that is supposed to return the Blog matching the given identifier ``$id``.
 What's new in here is the fact that we actually define a return value that's not existing yet.
-We make the assumption that the return value all in all are of type ``Album\Model\Album``.
-We will define this class at a later point and for now we can just create the ``AlbumService`` first.
+We make the assumption that the return value all in all are of type ``Blog\Model\Blog``.
+We will define this class at a later point and for now we can just create the ``BlogService`` first.

-Create the class ``AlbumService`` at ``/module/Album/src/Album/Service/AlbumService.php``, be sure to implement the ``AlbumServiceInterface`` and it's required functions (we will fill in these functions later).
+Create the class ``BlogService`` at ``/module/Blog/src/Blog/Service/BlogService.php``, be sure to implement the ``BlogServiceInterface`` and it's required functions (we will fill in these functions later).
 You then should have a class that looks like the following:

 .. code-block:: php